projectcalico/calico/security/adopt-zero-trust.md

 **Requirement 2**: Establishing the identity of a remote endpoint is always based on multiple criteria including strong cryptographic proofs of identity.
 In particular, network-level identifiers like IP address and port are not sufficient on their own as they can be spoofed by a hostile network.

-**Requirement 3**: All expected and allowed network flows are explicitly allow-listed.
-Any connection not explicitly allow-listed is denied.
+**Requirement 3**: All expected and allowed network flows are explicitly allowed.
+Any connection not explicitly allowed is denied.

 **Requirement 4**: Compromised workloads must not be able to circumvent policy enforcement.